 - Sweet Revelations: What is Touchless Kitchen Faucet?
 Pros and Cons of Using It

-- This Old House: The Anatomy of a Kitchen Faucet
+- This Old House: Kitchen Faucet Parts: Everything You Need to Know

 - Residence Style: Myths About Touch Vs. Touchless Kitchen Faucets (You Need To Know This)

 - Mr. Kitchen Faucets: Types of Kitchen Faucets

 - Kitchen Faucet Blog: How to Adjust Temperature on Touchless Kitchen Faucets